 533. History of the Book.
 3 hrs.
-A study of the origins and early development of books and printing from a global perspective.
+A study of the origins and early development of books and printing in Western Europe and the Americas.

 540. Information Ethics.
 3 hrs.
 Introduces ethical issues specifically related to information professions and information technology.